Governance Warfare

 How power is contested through systems long before force is applied

-Governance warfare describes how states compete by shaping the legal, bureaucratic, economic, demographic, and narrative systems that determine strategic options before crises emerge.
 Rather than contesting power primarily through military force or markets, governance warfare focuses on controlling the conditions that make certain outcomes possible and others unattainable.

 In this form of competition, institutions become terrain.
 Law becomes leverage.
 Bureaucracy becomes an instrument of constraint.
 Narrative becomes a mechanism of legitimacy and compliance.
-The decisive struggle is not over territory or escalation dominance, but over who designs and governs the systems within which power is exercised.

 What Is Governance Warfare?